Certificate of Analysis

 - May maintain blood pressure and heart contraction

 - May have potential anti-carcinogenic agent

-- May have potential in the treatment of epilepsy
+- May have potential to mitigate symptoms of epilepsy

 - May regulate neuronal activity

 - May exhibit potential in mitigating withdrawal symptoms

 Research and Clinical Studies

 DSIP Peptide and Sleep Cycle In Animals